Voltstro-Studios/Team-Capture/README.md

 2. Open the project up in Unity

-* When opening the project for the first time, it can take awhile to open!
+    - When opening the project for the first time, it can take awhile to open!

+3. There might be some errors and warnings at first, but should be safe to ignore

-3. There seems to be an issue with Blender model's default material not working, re-import the models folder if you are having this issue
+4. There seems to be an issue with Blender model's default material not working, re-import the models folder if you are having this issue

+5. Build the game, you will need to if you want to test stuff with client and server

 ### Testing the project

-While working on the project, when you go to test your scene or code, remember to start from either the `MainMenu` scene, or from the `Bootstrapper` scene if you want an in-game console.
+While working on the project, remember that if you alter code that runs on the server you will need to recompile the player build.
+You will need to also re-build the player build if you alter the scene in any major way.

+You can run a server from either the command line with the `startserver` command, start a server from in the in-game 'Create Server' menu, or launch the Team-Capture exe with `-batchmode -nographics`.

+Check out the [Command Line Arguments Wiki page](https://github.com/Voltstro/Team-Capture/wiki/Command-Line-Arguments) for more info on the command line arguments in this project.

+# License

+This project is licensed under the GNU AGPLv3 License - see the [LICENSE](/LICENSE) file for details.

 # Q & A